piyush0/Shortlr-script/README.md

 | directory |  | The directory to which the shortcode will point, If no value is provided, shortcode points to the root of the repo. |
 | custom-shortcode |  | The custom shortcode that will be produced.
 Makes sense only if you know the secret.
 If no value is provided, a random shortcode is generated |

+#### Example

+<code> node shortlr origin master public_static projPs </code>

+This will push your code to 'origin master' and produce a link like http://cb.lk/projPs This short link is pointing to public_static directory of your repository.

 ### Shorten only
 <code> node shortlr -s 'remote-name' </code>
 'remote-name' is an optional argument